mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 Which is the difference between the two?
 Well, the difference is that a `KTable` is partitioned between the nodes of the Kafka cluster.
 However, every node of the cluster receive a full copy of the messages of a `GlobalKTable`.
 So, be careful with `GlobalKTable`.

 Creating a `KTable` or a `GlobalKTable` it's easy.
 As an example, let's create a `KTable` on top of the `discount-profiles-by-user` topic.
-As the users' number of our e-commerce might be high, we need to partition the information among the nodes of the Kafka cluster.
+Returning to our example, as the users' number of our e-commerce might be high, we need to partition the information among the nodes of the Kafka cluster.
 So, let's create the `KTable`:

 ```scala
 final val DiscountProfilesByUserTopic = "discount-profiles-by-user"